Contenus de la page

 sudo apt update

-Install ROS packages without GUI tools :
+Install ROS packages :

-sudo apt install ros-noetic-ros-base
+sudo apt install ros-noetic-desktop-full

 Don’t forget to add the following command in your .bashrc :